AICatgirls/aichatgirls/README.md

 ## Settings
 Users can now alter the settings for
 * max_response_length (max_new_tokens) - How long in tokens the response can be.
 Default 400
+* min_length - How long you want the responses to be.
+Default 0
 * temperature - A number between 0.1 and 1.9, default 0.5.
 The higher the number the more creative the response.
 * repetition_penalty - A number between 0.1 and 1.9, default 1.18.